srosanba/sas-consort-experimental/README.md

 ## Getting Started

 The process that I've created to facilitate the initial layout of CONSORT diagrams begins with Excel.
-This is where you enter your quick and dirty information about the diagram.
-You need only specify a few key details for each box:
+This is where you enter your quick and dirty information about your diagram.
+You need only specify a four pieces of information for each box:

 1. A numeric `boxId`.
 1. The `row` that the box goes in.